ThirVondukr/passlib/docs/lib/passlib.context-tutorial.rst

 more than could be done by importing the objects into a list.
-The next feature of the :class:`!CryptContext` class is that it can store various customized settings for the different algorithms, instead of hardcoding them into each :meth:`!encrypt` call.
+The next feature of the :class:`!CryptContext` class is that it can store various customized settings for the different algorithms, instead of hardcoding them into each :meth:`!hash` call.
 As an example, the :class:`sha256_crypt <passlib.hash.sha256_crypt>`
 algorithm supports a ``rounds`` parameter which defaults to 80000, and the :class:`ldap_salted_md5 <passlib.hash.ldap_salted_md5>` algorithm uses